peteroupc/peteroupc.github.io/randomgendoc.md

      |      - 'mn' and 'mx' express the interval.
 Both are optional and
      |         are set to 0 and 1, respectively, by default.
      |
-     |  numbers_from_dist_inversion(self, icdf, n=1, bitplaces=53)
+     |  numbers_from_dist_inversion(self, icdf, n=1, digitplaces=53, base=2)
      |      Generates 'n' random numbers that follow a continuous
      |      or discrete probability distribution, using the inversion method.
      |      Implements section 5 of Devroye and Gravel,
      |      "Sampling with arbitrary precision", arXiv:1502.02539v5 [cs.IT], 2018.
      |      - 'n' is the number of random numbers to generate.
 Default is 1.
-     |      - 'icdf' is a procedure that takes three arguments: u, ubits, bitplaces,
+     |      - 'icdf' is a procedure that takes three arguments: u, ubits, digitplaces,
-     |         and returns a number within 2^-bitplaces of the true inverse
+     |         and returns a number within 2^-digitplaces of the true inverse
      |         CDF (inverse cumulative distribution function, or quantile function)
      |         of u/2^ubits.
-     |      - 'bitplaces' is an accuracy expressed as a number of bits after the
+     |      - 'digitplaces' is an accuracy expressed as a number of digits after the
-     |         binary point.
-The random number will be a multiple of 2^-bitplaces,
+     |         point.
+The random number will be a multiple of base^-digitplaces,
      |         or have a smaller granularity.
 Default is 53.
+     |      - base is the digit base in which the accuracy is expressed.
+Default is 2
+     |         (binary).
+(Note that 10 means decimal.)
      |
      |  numbers_from_pdf(self, pdf, mn, mx, n=1, steps=100)
      |      Generates one or more random numbers from a continuous probability